 For more info, check out my complete blueprint on how to become a digital nomad with no experience.
 It is the most comprehensive free guide on the entire internet.

-And learn how to land entry-level writing jobs and make your first $1,000 freelance writing, grab my free course below:
+To land entry-level writing jobs and make your first $1,000 freelance writing, grab my free course below:

 #2.)
 Use credit cards rewards for free flights